garoevans/garoevans.github.io/_posts/2014-07-03-testing-legacy-php-why.md

 Each time those tests are run you can be confident that you haven’t broken (or fixed) anything.

-I’m not saying that you should have 100% confidence in an automated test suite.
+I'm not saying that you should have 100% confidence in an automated test suite.
 Testers and QA are very important, but you should get the idea.

 So, the short answer to the question Why should I test legacy code is; so that I can get rid of it.